David K. E. Bruce: Federal service

 Left to right: David K. E. Bruce; President Kennedy; Lord Home; Dean Rusk; Sir David Ormsby-Gore.
 Pictured at the Entrance Hall of the White House in Washington, D.C.

+Bruce volunteed for an American Red Cross mission in London in 1940, and experinced the Battle of Britain and the Blitz firsthand, which with his pro-British sentiments, caused him to oppose American isolationism.

-Prior to the United States entry into World War II, Bruce had already been working for the Military Intelligence Division, and had been recruited by William Donovan into the Office of the Coordinator of Information (COI).
+Before the United States entered World War II, Bruce had already been working for the Military Intelligence Division, and had been recruited by William Donovan into the Office of the Coordinator of Information (COI).
+He held the rank of major, and later lieutenant colonel in the Army Air Corps.

 Bruce was appointed Chief of a unit at COI called Special Activities/Bruce (SA/B), which would later become the Secret Intelligence Branch of the Office of Strategic Services (OSS), a precursor to the Central Intelligence Agency (CIA).
 Another unit of the COI called Special Activities/Goodfellow (SA/G) was managed by Millard Preston Goodfellow, which became the Special Operations Branch (SO).

+David Bruce (left), the Commander of OSS/London and OSS/Europe, and the author Ernest Hemingway (middle), at Rambouillet with members of the French Resistance the day of the Liberation of Paris.
+Hemingway and his son were both involved in the OSS, and under Bruce's command.

-During World War II, Bruce headed the London Field Office of the OSS and coordinated espionage activities behind enemy lines for the United States Armed Forces branches.
+During World War II, Bruce headed OSS/London, the largest overseas field headquarters of the OSS.
+He trained more than 3,000 people to assist French partisans and coordinated espionage and intelligence activities behind enemy lines for the United States Armed Forces branches.
 Other OSS functions included the use of propaganda, subversion, and post-war planning.
 He observed the invasion of Normandy landing there the day after the initial invasion.

-After leaving the OSS at the end of World War II, and before entering the diplomatic field, in 1948-1949 David Bruce was with the Economic Cooperation Administration which administered the Marshall Plan.
-It was during this time that David Bruce and his new 2nd wife became an early member of the informal Georgetown Set within D.C.
+After leaving the OSS at the end of World War II, and before entering the diplomatic field, in 1948-1949 David Bruce served as assistant secretary of commerce and oversaw American aid to France with the Economic Cooperation Administration which administered the Marshall Plan.
+During this time that David Bruce and his new 2nd wife (discussed below) became an early member of the informal Georgetown Set within D.C.

 Bruce, as a member of the new President's Board of Consultants on Foreign Intelligence Activities, wrote a secret report on the CIA's covert operations for President Dwight D. Eisenhower in 1956 that was highly critical of its operation under Allen Dulles's leadership.